Last Updated on Jul 30, 2024 by Anjali Chourasiya

 Additionally, you can do a price comparison by choosing your desired stocks and adjusting the timelines, as you can see below.

-Buying a stock at its intrinsic value or lower can give you a relatively higher profit; lower the purchase price, higher the profit and vice versa, provided the selling price remains constant.
+If you buy a stock at its intrinsic value or lower, you may secure a relatively higher profit.
+The principle here is straightforward: the lower the purchase price, the higher the potential profit, assuming the selling price remains constant.

-1. P/E ratio: measures the profit per rupee that you can derive by investing in the stock.
-For a value investor, a lower P/E ratio is more favourable.
-Note the ideal P/E ratio differs for every sector.
-So, it would help to compare the stock’s P/E ratio with peers’ or the industry average to get a fair idea about the stock’s valuation.
+• P/E Ratio: This ratio measures the profit per rupee that you can derive by investing in the stock.
+For value investors, a lower P/E ratio is generally more favourable.
+However, the ideal P/E ratio varies across different sectors, so it’s helpful to compare the stock’s P/E ratio with that of its peers or the industry average to gauge the stock’s valuation accurately.

-3. Debt-to-equity ratio: shows the proportions of equity and debt used by a company to fund its assets.
-It also suggests whether the company has ample shareholder’s equity to fulfil debt obligations in case the company goes bankrupt.
-The lower the ratio, the better it is.
-However, there is no ideal debt-to-equity ratio as it differs across sectors.
+• Debt-to-Equity Ratio: This ratio shows the proportion of equity and debt a company uses to fund its assets.
+It also indicates whether the company has sufficient shareholder’s equity to fulfil its debt obligations in case of bankruptcy.
+A lower debt-to-equity ratio is generally preferable, but like the P/E ratio, there is no ‘ideal’ figure as it varies across sectors.

 Read more on important financial ratios and valuation ratios.